-I hour lecture- 6 hours laboratory
+I hour lecture- 6 hours laboratory Note: May be taken 2 times

 Skills and techniques required to replace, repair or customize automotive and related upholstery.
 Fabrication of interiors and accessories for automobile interiors, watercraft and other recreational vehicles.
 Techniques and considerations related to auto alarm or sound system installation.
 Students will complete individual or group projects.